Mother whose 11-year-old son died in Texas freeze sues for $100 million

 The family lives in Conroe, Texas, a Houston suburb.

-ERCOT, a cooperative responsible for about 90% of Texas’ electricity, did not immediately respond on Monday to a request for comment.
+ERCOT, a cooperative responsible for about 90% of Texas’ electricity, said it will respond “accordingly” after reviewing the lawsuit.

-Entergy declined to discuss the lawsuit, but a spokesman said: “We are deeply saddened by the loss of life in our community.”
+Entergy declined to discuss the lawsuit, but a spokesman said it was “deeply saddened by the loss of life.”

 Pineda’s lawyer Tony Buzbee told ABC News he represents seven families who suffered deaths in the storm’s aftermath, and more lawsuits against power companies are planned.
 An autopsy on Cristian is being performed, ABC News said.